 If you opt to share usage data with us, you can feel confident knowing that it’s anonymized and kept secure.
 Choose to opt-out at any time without impacting your store.

-Unlike hosted eCommerce solutions, WooCommerce store data is future-proof; should you wish to migrate to a different platform, you’re free to export all your content and take your site wherever you choose.
+Unlike hosted eCommerce solutions, WooCommerce store data is future-proof; you’re free to export all your content and take your site to any platform you choose.
 No restrictions.